ZILtoid1991/pixelperfectengine/docs/formats/mapdata.md

 * bit 2: Bit 10 in the chunk (bit 2 in the `attributes` field) is used to indicate if a tile's X and Y axes are interchanged for 90° rotation effects (not yet implemented).
 If bit 0 is set, then the remaining 5 bits are used for other purposes.
+* bit 8: Run-lenght encoding.
+See chapter "Compression" for more information.

 Bits 24-31 are user-definiable flags.